bdittmer-godaddy/if/README.md

 Book 1 — Setup, etc

-[
 After printing the banner text: say "[line break]It's a race to find your present, you must find your present in this virtual world to find it in the real world.
 Make haste, the first to complete this gets first choice of an extra prize.[line break][line break]Hint:[line break]Try n, s, e, w, sw, etc. to move; up or down for stairs.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
 You are standing in the Family Room.
-You hear a beep, you might have just gotten a text.[line break][line break]"
+You hear a beep, you might have just gotten a text.[line break][line break]Hint: you might want to look at your phone.[line break]".
-]

 Figure of Snowflake is the file "snowflake.jpg".
 Figure of ChristmasTree is the file "tree.png".
 Figure of CandyCane is the file "candycane.png".